Dr. Karlos K. Hill

 Speech Topics

 Historically, mainstream American history excluded black Americans’ contributions to U.S. society and typically demeaned black Americans as racial inferior.
 Only since the civil rights movement have African Americans and other racial minorities gained much deserved recognition.
-Black History Month remains an important American institution (regardless of the criticisms that have been launched against it) because it attempts to repair the accumulated damage that racism and historical amnesia have wreaked on American culture and society.
-In this presentation, Dr. Hill argues that Black History Month has become a comforting ritual for congratulating ourselves on how far we as a nation have come rather than critical assessing the work that remains to be done.
+Black History Month and Juneteenth are important American institutions (regardless of the criticisms that have been launched against it) because it attempts to repair the accumulated damage that racism and historical amnesia have wreaked on American culture and society.
+In Dr. Hill’s presentations on Black History Month and Juneteenth, Dr. Hill argues that remembering Black people contributions as well as the sacrifices are more critical than ever to assessing the work that remains to be done.

 Combating Police Brutality: Lessons from the 21st Century

 Black Lives Matter activists contend that better officer training is not enough to solve the problem of police brutality.
-Rather true change, won’t arrive until police officers officers who clearly violate established protocols are held accountable for using deadly force against non-threatening and unarmed blacks.
-Dr. Hill explains what has happened and what needs to happen to transform policing in America.
+Rather true change won’t arrive until police officers who clearly violate established protocols are held accountable for using deadly force against non-threatening and unarmed blacks.
+Dr. Hill explains what has happened and what needs to happen to transform the culture of anti-Black violence in the United States and globally.